fzarebinski/motorway-app/README.md

 ## Requirements

 Motorway App requires:
-* PostgreSQL database run through Docker using provided starter package,
+* PostgreSQL running through Docker using provided starter package,
 * Node v16.13.0 - 16.17.1,
 * Yarn v3.0.0 - 3.2.4.

 ## Setup

 To setup the project you need to:
-* install a supported Node version (check requirements),
+* install a supported Node and Yarn version (check requirements),
 * run `yarn` to install dependencies,
 * copy `.env.sample` file and save it as a `.env` file,
 * fill the `.env` file with your local configuration,
-* run `npm run start:dev` to start local development server.
+* run `yarn start:dev` to start local development server.

 ## Scripts